iftahaider/DCF-Valuation-of-Walton-PLC/Analysis/Company_Analysis.md

 ## Acute Near-Term Operational Risks

-### Political Disruption Legacy & Market Recovery (H2 FY2024–H1 FY2025)
+### Political Disruption Legacy & Market Recovery

-#### Impact Timeline:
-- July–August 2024 Uprising: Disrupted 4–6 weeks of operations (verified)
-- Consumer confidence damage extended through FY2025
-- Recovery Evidence: Q1 FY2026 showing 19.4% growth validates momentum
-- Forward Risk: Normalized demand patterns may not sustain if macro conditions worsen
+Walton’s recent performance has been heavily affected by the political unrest in July–August 2024.
+Operations were disrupted for around 4–6 weeks, and even after activity resumed, consumer confidence remained weak for the rest of FY2025.
+Many households delayed large purchases like appliances.
+By Q1 FY2026, there are clear signs of recovery – revenue growth of about 19.46% shows that demand is coming back as the political situation stabilizes [(Q1 Un-Audited FS)](https://drive.google.com/file/d/1nj7SzscqWmpydUnLJwTOBqO4XGnAD2MY/view).
+However, this recovery is still fragile.
+If macro conditions worsen again (for example, renewed unrest or another shock), demand could slow and the recovery path might flatten.

 ---